 Pricing is another important aspect to consider with an API connection.
-Rather than pricing your book on the Lulu site for your profit and our commission, you price it with 100% return of profits.
+Rather than pricing your book on the Lulu site for your profit and our commission, you price it with a 100% return of profits.
 The price you charge on your site is entirely up to you!
 With the API integrated, the order bills from Lulu to you for the printing and shipping, while the amount you charge a customer is entirely on your end.
-This expands on the already generous and easy to control profit model Lulu utilizes.
+This expands on the already generous and easy-to-control profit model Lulu utilizes.

 Integration is In

 Using API integration is more than just the cool new thing happening across the web.
 Take a look at this article from TechCrunch last year, “The Rise of APIs”.
 While the title sounds very Terminator-esque, the point the author makes is clear: third-party APIs are the future, and they are here to shake up the way the Internet works.
 The opening paragraph of the article sums it up; ” there is a rising wave of software innovation in the area of APIs that provide critical connective tissue and increasingly important functionality.”